aliceada96/AirBnB_clone/README.md

 ### Usage

 How to start the interpreter:
-First we clone this repo:
+First, we clone this repo:

     $ git clone https://github.com/aliceada96/AirBnB_clone.git
     $